Willy-JL/MemSed/README.md

 ### IDE Support

-Configuration files are provided for VS Code
+Configuration files are provided for VS Code and they rely on `clangd`

 You will need to run a full build process atleast once before `clangd` picks up the compile DB